bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 The _once rendering, always rendering_ problem is sometimes hard to avoid, because even though your application has nice performance the device the user has may not be strong enough to handle it.
 Factors as network speed and device capabilities may cause your application to stutter, even though you have done a nice job with throttling and debouncing.

 There are some events that you want to happen immediately, for instance hovering over some elements or typing into an input field.
 If your device is busy rendering the list, the hover effect is not visible before it is done with he previous task.
+Or another more annoying thing is when the scroll freezes.
 When React begins to render, you can't stop it until it is done.
 That's why the Concurrent Mode (they say) will come to save the day.
 The new feature will focus on human interactions; simple input like hover and simple tasks should happen instantly, while navigation to new sites and click-events is more acceptable to be more time consuming.

 ## Interruptible Rendering